-In conjunction with these lending activities, from time to time LIIF partners with other organizations to create independent Limited Liability Companies (LLCs) to jointly lend to projects and borrowers.
+In conjunction with these lending activities, from time to time, LIIF partners with other organizations to create independent Limited Liability Companies (LLCs) to jointly lend to projects and borrowers.
 LIIF maintains a minority interest in these entities but often is under contract to provide administrative and accounting services for a fee.
+LIIF does not consolidate these entities as the participant's rights granted in the operating agreements overcome the presumption of control by the managing member.
 Significant LLCs include the Bay Area Transit Oriented Affordable Housing Fund (BATOAH), the Golden State Acquisition Fund (GSAF), HealthCo Participant (HealthCo), MATCH, and LIIF Housing Preservation Fund (LHPF).
-LIIF uses the equity method of accounting for its investment in and earnings or losses of these LLCs (see Note 2).
+LIIF uses the equity method of accounting for its investment in, and earnings or losses from, these LLCs (see Note 2).